ydb-platform/ydb/ydb/docs/en/core/getting_started/quickstart.md

          ./start.sh drive "/dev/$DRIVE_NAME"
          ```

          Replace `/dev/$DRIVE_NAME` with an actual device name that is not used for anything else, for example `/dev/sdb`.
 The first time you run this command, the specified disk drive will be fully wiped and then used for {{ ydb-short-name }} data storage.
 It is recommended to use a NVMe or SSD drive with at least 800Gb data volume.
-Such setup can be used for single-node performance testing or other environments that do not have any reliability requirements.
+Such setup can be used for single-node performance testing or other environments that do not have any fault-tolerance requirements.

       Result: